Tarbock: History

 In the late nineteenth century there seems to have been a phase of re-development, albeit on a small scale with the Post Office and Smithy building which was originally thatched, being rebuilt in 1884.
 In 1890 a large pavilion was built alongside the Brick Wall Inn and was an important centre for social and community events until it was demolished in 1940 as part of the complete re-building of the Brick Wall Inn site.

 Of far more significance was the sale of the Tarbock Estate by a public auction in 1926 at the local Hare and Hounds Hotel.
 The Sale Catalogue that was produced for the sale provides a detailed insight into the various properties, their value and their tenants, many of whom bought their property.
 The Estate measured nearly 2300 acre and featured twenty farms including Georgeson's Farm and Wood Lane Farm and over fifty houses and cottages.

 The original Brick Wall Inn was a plain square building built using handmade bricks and over a period of years a number of outbuildings including a shippon and stables were added.
 For over a century the licence was held by the Ambrose family.
 Until the 1880s the ale sold was that brewed by Fleetwood's at the Brewery House on the opposite side of the road.
 In the 1920s the brewery was bought by the Burtonwood Brewery Company, who made further alterations before it was demolished in 1940 and a new brewery house was built.

 As the Brick Wall so clearly illustrates whilst many of the properties have histories attached to them, these are often the legacy of former buildings.
 More recently Tarbock has increased in prominence through its proximity to the Tarbock Interchange.
 This roundabout is believed to be the largest in Europe, with a circumference of a mile.

+Tarbock was historically a township in the ancient parish of Huyton, in 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Tarbock became a civil parish.
+In 1894 Tarbock became part of the Prescot Rural District of Lancashire which became Whiston Rural District in 1895.
+In 1974 Tarbock became part of Knowsley metropolitan district in the metropolitan county of Merseyside.
+In 2014 the parish was abolished and became unparished.